oqtane/oqtane.framework/README.md

 - [x] Dynamic CSS/Lazy Loading

 # Background
 Oqtane was created by [Shaun Walker](https://www.linkedin.com/in/shaunbrucewalker/) and is inspired by the DotNetNuke web application framework.
-Initially created as a proof of concept, Oqtane is a native Blazor application written from the ground up using modern .NET Core technology.
+Initially created as a proof of concept, Oqtane is a native Blazor application written from the ground up using modern .NET Core technology and a Single Page Application (SPA) architecture.
 It is a modular application framework offering a fully dynamic page compositing model, multi-site support, designer friendly templates (skins), and extensibility via third party modules.

 # Release Announcements
 [Oqtane 2.2](https://www.oqtane.org/Resources/Blog/PostId/549/oqtane-22-upgrades-to-bootstrap-5)